Taciana Cesar

-Taciana Rezende de Cesar Baldé (née Lima) (born 12 December 1988 in Olinda) is a Brazilian born Bissau-Guinean judoka.
+Taciana Rezende de Cesar Baldé (née Lima) (born 12 December 1988) is a judoka.
+Born in Brazil to a Bissau-Guinean father, she represented her country of birth before pledging her international allegiance to Guinea-Bissau.
 She competed at the 2016 Summer Olympics in the women's 48 kg event, in which she was eliminated in the second round by Galbadrakhyn Otgontsetseg She was the flag bearer for Guinea-Bissau during the closing ceremony.

 In 2019, she competed in the women's 52 kg event at the 2019 World Judo Championships held in Tokyo, Japan.

 She competed in the women's 52 kg event at the 2020 Summer Olympics.